 - let t1 be the time remaining for T3585 timeout at switch off and let t be the time elapsed between switch off and switch on.
 If t1 is greater than t, then the timer shall be restarted with the value t1 – t.
 If t1 is equal to or less than t, then the timer need not be restarted.
 If the UE is not capable of determining t, then the UE shall restart the timer with the value t1.

-If the UE is a UE operating in single-registration mode in a network supporting N26 interface and the PDU SESSION MODIFICATION REQUEST message was sent for a PDN connection established when in S1 mode after the first inter-system change from S1 mode to N1 mode and timer T3585 associated with no S-NSSAI is running, then the UE shall re-initiate the UE-requested PDU session modification procedure after expiry of timer T3585.
+If the UE is a UE operating in single-registration mode in a network supporting N26 interface and the PDU SESSION MODIFICATION REQUEST message was sent for a PDN connection established when in S1 mode after an inter-system change from S1 mode to N1 mode and timer T3585 associated with no S-NSSAI is running, then the UE shall re-initiate the UE-requested PDU session modification procedure after expiry of timer T3585.

 NOTE 3: As described in this subclause, upon PLMN change or inter-system change, the UE does not stop the timer T3584 or T3585.
 This means the timer T3584 or T3585 can still be running or be deactivated for the given 5GSM procedure, the PLMN, the S-NSSAI and optionally the DNN combination when the UE returns to the PLMN or when it performs inter-system change back from S1 mode to N1 mode.
 Thus the UE can still be prevented from sending another PDU SESSION ESTABLISHMENT REQUEST or PDU SESSION MODIFICATION REQUEST message in the PLMN for the same S-NSSAI and optionally the same DNN.